-This is an exciting topic for me, one of my favourite things to talk about actually.
-I mean why do we get dogs??
+This is one of my favourite things to talk about with client.
+I mean, why do we get dogs??
 We get them to make us happy and to make them happy, right?
 To be apart of our family!
 A happy dog is a dog who has had all of their needs met!
 And enrichment is definitely one of their needs.

 What is Enrichment?